Membership and Class Registration for 2021-2022

 Select the membership type and duration that best meets your needs and complete your order to enable the selection of classes

-T1 or T2 are for in-person concert band and jazz classes that can also be joined remotely via the internet
+T1 or T2 are for term-duration in-person concert band and big band classes that can also be joined remotely via the internet

-Annual memberships enable registration for all of Terms 1 and 2, as well as all of the Quadmesters 1, 2, 3 & 4 and Summer 2022 classes
+Annual memberships enable registration for all of Terms 1 and 2

 Register for free as a Friend of NHBT if you just want to keep in touch